Things to do on a Sunny Day in San Francisco

 For decades, the Sutro Baths were an iconic part of San Francisco and defined the grand vision that prominent San Franciscans had for their burgeoning city.
 If you're planning a visit to San Francisco's Richmond District, it's worth visiting the ruins of the Sutro Baths, both for their breathtaking views and rich history.
 Here's how to make the most out of your trip there.

-Stroll Farmers' Markets Tasting Local, Delicious Produce
+Stroll Farmers' Markets

 Every day of the week, there is a farmers' market happening somewhere in the city.
 With fresh produce year-round and plenty of farms nearby, it's literally farm-to-table every day.
 That's something not every destination can lay claim to (we're looking at you Midwest and East Coast).
 While it would be impossible to feature all of them (many are small neighborhood markets), here are some of our favorites.

-Check Out the View From Dolores Park
+Check Out the View from Dolores Park

 Dolores Park is always packed with San Franciscans old and new.
 From the southwest corner, you can get a heartbreaking view of downtown San Francisco, with the Bay behind the skyline and palm tree-lined Dolores Street stretching out in front of you like a California dream.